-In days gone by, a car was relatively simple compared to today’s standards – it was fitted with an engine that used a carburetor to monitor the fuel it drank, and it was fired with a spark plug – all simple stuff, but today … we have many different sensors that work as part of the fuel injection system, and if one of those sensors fails, you could be in trouble.
-So what are the symptoms of a bad Throttle Position Sensor?
+In days gone by, a car was relatively simple compared to today’s standards.
+It was fitted with an engine that used a carburetor to monitor the fuel it drank.
+It was fired with a spark plug.
+All simple stuff.

 Understanding The Basics

-A carburetor is pretty technical, using a number of ‘jets’ to monitor and dispense fuel into an engine – it’s possible to change how much fuel or air is delivered, and although it needs to be pretty accurate to account for different loads, it’s nothing like as accurate as fuel injection, even running like for like – in other words, before we get to fancy stuff like being able to cut cylinders for fuel efficiency.
+A carburetor is pretty technical, using a number of ‘jets’ to monitor and dispense fuel into an engine.
+It’s possible to change how much fuel or air is delivered.
+Even though it needs to be pretty accurate to account for different loads, it’s nothing like as accurate as fuel injection, even running like for like.
+In other words, before we get to fancy stuff like being able to cut cylinders for fuel-efficiency.

-This isn’t the place for getting too technical, so we’ll avoid thermal dynamics and the like, but a brief note – the more fuel being delivered in to the combustion chamber, the higher the possibility to cool the charge, which can affect horsepower.
+This isn’t the place for getting too technical, so we’ll avoid thermal dynamics and the like.
+But, a brief note – the more fuel being delivered into the combustion chamber, the higher the possibility to cool the charge.
+This can affect horsepower.

 What Is A Throttle Position Sensor?

 We’ve mentioned some of the other sensors, and similar to the throttle position sensor (TPS), their job is just about collating data to send to the ECU to tell it how much fuel and air to deliver to maximize the engine efficiency.